-Technology is now changing this.
+Technology is changing this.

-What is a Digital Twin?
+What is a digital twin?

 Digital twins are able to aggregate and visualize available data across the entire building lifecycle to generate a real-time, interactive model of a building and its virtual occupants.
 Accessible from anywhere, these digital twins can be applied to a single building and its assets or across your real estate portfolio.

 Digital twins are more than just a virtual representation of an object; they can also replicate processes.
 With digital twins, building owners and managers may point their smartphones at any part of a building to view real-time data—including energy consumption, structural or facilities defects, and the location of people.

 Agile, scalable, and dynamic workplaces are needed now more than ever.
 Digital twins support these requirements by providing the data and visualizations needed to make more rapid and flexible decisions."

 As the COVID-19 pandemic impacts the world’s buildings, property owners and managers are creating digital twins of their buildings to:

 Remotely keep tabs on buildings and reduce the need for on-site staff using IoT sensors, gateways, and monitoring software

 Model the efficacy of proposed changes to workplace design and protocols to keep workers and visitors safely distanced at all times